Wolf Prize in Physics

 The Wolf Prize in Physics is awarded once a year by the Wolf Foundation in Israel.
 It is one of the six Wolf Prizes established by the Foundation and awarded since 1978; the others are in Agriculture, Chemistry, Mathematics, Medicine and Arts.

 The Wolf Prizes in physics and chemistry are often considered the second most prestigious awards in those fields, after the Nobel Prize.
 The prize in physics has gained a reputation for identifying future winners of the Nobel Prize – from the 26 prizes awarded between 1978 and 2010, fourteen winners have gone on to win the Nobel Prize, five of those in the following year.

 Laureates

 Laureates per country

-Below is a chart of all laureates per country (updated to 2023 laureates).
-Some laureates are counted more than once if have multiple citizenship.
+Below is a chart of all laureates per country (updated to 2025 laureates).
+Some laureates are counted more than once if they have multiple citizenships.